About Us

 Invitations are issued at the discretion of the Artistic Director, who designs the programme well ahead of each Festival.

 Each year the Festival receives many unsolicited submissions from authors wishing to speak at the event or people putting forward an idea for the programme.
 We welcome these suggestions, but due to the large volume we are not able to respond to every submission or return materials sent for consideration.
+Please contact the Festival Office if you would like to submit a pitch for consideration.

 Contact